callysto/training-manual-live/infovis.md

 [A gallery](http://conceptviz.github.io/#/e30=) of concept visualizations.

-p.s. if you would like to learn more about information visualization reach out to india (india@pims.math.ca), she works in an infovis lab.
+P.S.
+If you would like to learn more about information visualization, reach out to India (india@pims.math.ca), she works in an infovis lab.
 Special thanks to Madison Elliott for providing many of these infovis outlines.